-2.2 Long Point
+2.2 Long Point Region

-Long Point is internationally recognized under the United Nations Educational, Scientific and Cultural Organization's World Biosphere Reserve program, and under the Ramsar Convention as an internationally important wetland.
-Additionally, Long Point is designated as a Provincially Significant Wetland, and a Provincial Life Science Area of Natural and Scientific Interest.
+The Long Point Region (including the Turkey Point wetland complex and lower Big Creek watershed) is internationally recognized under the United Nations Educational, Scientific and Cultural Organization's World Biosphere Reserve program, and under the Ramsar Convention as an internationally important wetland.
+Additionally, these areas are designated as Provincially Significant Wetlands, and a Provincial Life Science Area of Natural and Scientific Interest.

-The Long Point peninsula and marshes are also a globally significant Important Bird Area for threatened and congregatory species, waterfowl concentrations, and migratory land bird concentrations.
-Long Point is a significant migratory bird hotspot that attracts birders from around the world who contribute to the local economy.
+The Long Point Region sand spits and associated marshes are also globally significant Important Bird Areas for threatened and congregatory species, waterfowl concentrations, and migratory land bird concentrations.
+The Long Point peninsula itself is a significant migratory bird hotspot that attracts birders from around the world who contribute to the local economy.